Galeria-Kaufhof/opendatalayer-plugins-kaufhof/README.md

 the issues and make them more generalized.

 ## Usage
 The plugins should be used together with ODL Builder.
+Install them as a local npm dependency.

+    npm install opendatalayer-plugins-kaufhof --save-dev

-Install them as a local npm dependency and directly reference them in your ODL Builder configuration like this:
+Then you can directly reference them in your ODL Builder configuration like this:

 ```javascript
 odlBuilder.configure({